On Bowen's entropy inequality and almost specification for flows: Introduction

-This paper is organized as follows: In Section 2, we summarize basic properties of the set of generic points for continuous maps and flows.
-In Section 3, we recall the definition of topological and metric entropy, give a definition of entropy of flows on noncompact sets and prove Theorem \ref{teoA}.
+This paper is organized as follows: Section 2 summarizes the basic properties of the set of generic points for continuous maps and flows.
+In Section 3, we recall the definition of topological and metric entropy, we define entropy for flows on noncompact sets and prove the Theorem \ref{teoA}.
 In Section 4, we give the proof of Theorem \ref{teoB}.
-Finally, in Section 5 we derive Theorem \ref{teoC} and extend the results in \cite{Pfister-Sullivan} and in \cite{Thompson} for flows.
+Finally, in Section 5, we derive Theorems \ref{teoC} and \ref{teoD} and extend the results in \cite{Pfister-Sullivan(2007)} and in \cite{Thompson(2012)} {for flows}.